Analysis and X-ray tomography: The normal operator

 \subsection{The formal adjoint of the X-ray transform}

 Now we are ready to find the formal adjoint of the X-ray transform.
 The adjoint~$\xrt^*$ is a convenient operator turning (by composition) the X-ray transform into an operator from a function space to itself.
 To find a convenient operator, it suffices to find the formal normal operator.
+Applying~$\xrt^*$ to the data~$\xrt f$ can be seen as post-processing the data.

 Our Hilbert spaces are~$L^2(\R^n)$ and~$L^2(\Gamma)$.
 In the definition of the adjoint, we will not use all~$L^2$ functions --- in fact, it is not important whether the X-ray transform is continuous or well defined $L^2(\R^n)\to L^2(\Gamma)$.
 Instead, we will only use functions in~$C_c(\R^n)$ and~$C_c(\Gamma)$ to find the adjoint.
 The whole point is to find an operator that ends up behaving nicely, and it does not matter how fishy the method to find the operator is.